maccari78/railsfriends/README.md

-# Friends list app with Ruby on Rails
+# CRUD FriendsApp with Login on Ruby on Rails

->Hi, my name is Danilo Maccari and this is my work practice with Ruby on Rails List of friends with logins
+>Hi, my name is Danilo Maccari and this is my work practice with Ruby on Rails
 </br>
 </br>
 </br>